Subject Intent: Why Physics?

 Why should I study this subject?

 The study of Physics is ‘the study of matter, energy, and the interaction between them’, but more than this, it is understanding how things work.
 No other subject covers the sheer scope that Physics does.
 From the impossibly small to the amazingly big, you’ll go from analysing the forces that keep nuclei together to calculating the time to orbit stars and planets.
-From the unbelievably slow to the incredibly fast, you’ll deal with events the range from taking billions of years to taking billionths of a second.
+From the unbelievably slow to the incredibly fast, you’ll deal with events that range from taking billions of years to taking billionths of a second.
 As well as developing your problem solving skills you’ll develop an understanding of the subject that has revolutionised so many of industries that make up our day-to-day life such as transport, communication, medicine, energy, climate change and technology to name a few.

 What will I study?

-- Particles and radiation, including antiparticles, quarks and quantum phenomena
+• Particles and radiation, including antiparticles, quarks and quantum phenomena.

-- Mechanics and materials, including projectile motion and collisions
+• Mechanics and materials, including projectile motion and collisions.

-• Electricity, including resistivity and superconductivity
+• Electricity, including resistivity and superconductivity.

-- Further mechanics, including oscillations and circular motion
+• Further mechanics, including oscillations and circular motion.

-- Thermal physics, including gas laws
+• Thermal physics, including gas laws.

-• Nuclear physics, our knowledge of the nucleus and its application
+• Nuclear physics, our knowledge of the nucleus and its application.

 What are the entry requirements?